RishabhL/Competitive_Programming/Euclidean/Explanation.md

     b = r
   return a
 ```
-Although this code will work absolutely fine, there is one way in which we can save a couple of lines as this is by doing the following:
+Although this code will work absolutely fine, there is one way in which we can save a couple of lines and this is by doing the following:
 ```Python
 def gcd(a, b):
   while b > 0: